An OpenWrt Beginner's Guide

 To secure devices and guard privacy

-• encrypt DNS traffic - see DNS Encryption
+• encrypt DNS traffic - see https-dns-proxy (and other alternatives)

 • isolate wireless devices - see Guest WLAN (needs dnsmasq+firewall)